adamsilver/fdpb/03-Book-A-Flight.md

 Browsers that don't support date inputs will degrade into a text box, which may be sufficient.
 Progressive enhancement (there it is again) lets us choose to either degrade gracefully or provide a better fallback with Javascript.

 Choosing dates is integral to booking a flight.
-Letting some users experience the degraded experience is not something that suffices.
+Letting some users experience the degraded experience is not something that's sufficient.
 We'd like it to be better because choosing a date should be simple for everyone.

 First we need to ensure we only give users the component when their browser doesn't support the date input.
 That is, we'll need to feature detect this capability: